Business Items

 Spring 2027 Courses

-Comm 250: Intro to Human Communication in Colombia
+Comm 250: Intro to Human Communication in Seville, Spain

 Spring Break 2027

-Visit Colombia and develop awareness of basic communication processes and skills and explore how these basic skills and processes work in different types of communication and in different contexts.
+Visit Spain and develop awareness of how basic communication processes and skills work in cross-cultural contexts.

 MUSC 207: World Music, World Perspectives in Portugal